gdcodeclub/tmsjs/README.md

 # TMSJS
 Express app for demoing TMS

-Currently only displays from addresses for an account
+Currently only displays from addresses for an account, but there's more it will do: http://developer.govdelivery.com/api/tms/

 ## Up...
 1. Install npm (need instructions)